camelinaction/camelinaction2/chapter7/cdi-karaf/ReadMe.md

 A simple hello example running Camel microservice using CDI and OSGi.

+Note: Running camel-cdi on Apache Karaf is deprecated and not recommended to be used.
+This example was initially created before the Camel team decided to drop support CDI on OSGi.

 ### 7.2.1 CDI Camel as microservice

 To try this example you need to first build it